community-led-design/kit/src/case-studies/c2lc-co-design.md

   * Students with complex learning needs and learning differences
   * The participants' families
   * Special education teachers

-* Outcomes:
+### Outcomes:

   Refined the coding environment based on:

   * Direct feedback and recommendations from the students, their families and special education teachers
   * Observational notes throughout the co-design sessions that helped to identify the pain-points, gaps, and moments of delight as students with complex learning needs were using the coding environment

+{% endaccordion %}

-# Co-design process
+## Co-design process

 To work with a broad range of learners and their educators, we worked with them in different contexts and applied different strategies to engage our co-designers in the process of learning about our coding environment and working with them to make it more accessible and fun.
 Although this work is ongoing, here are a few different examples of how we have applied co-design so far.

-**NOTE:**The activities below occurred at different times in various places.
+**NOTE:** The activities below occurred at different times in various places.
 So we created different activity pathways that could be used simultaneously or in random order rather than have activities done in sequential order.

-## Activity: Summer coding camps for kids with diverse abilities
+### Activity: Summer coding camps for kids with diverse abilities

 * We had 5 coding camps in the summer of 2019.
 At each of these camps, our team members worked with kids with different abilities and from different age groups over five days.
 * During the first four days, the campers had a chance to work with different robots to learn basic coding concepts, such as categorization, sequences, parameters, and repeated patterns.